Request through eviCore Healthcare

-Medicare appeals for preauthorization denials are to be submitted through us.
-Members may begin the appeal process by contacting the dedicated Medicare Unit at 1-866-846-8643.
+Medicare appeals for preauthorization denials are to be submitted through the healthplan, they are not initiated at eviCore.
+Members may begin the appeal process by contacting the phone number on the back of their membership card.
 Providers may contact our Provider Service department to initiate an appeal.

 Commercial appeals for preauthorization denials are to be submitted directly to us.
 Providers may contact our Provider Service department to initiate an appeal.
 Claims appeals are conducted after a claim has been denied on the provider remittance you receive from the Health Plan.
 To appeal a denied claim, please contact us.